Overview of kyphoplasty

 If you have been diagnosed with a compression fracture in the past but have experienced a recent flare-up of symptoms, you should see your doctor or specialist for an updated diagnosis.
 It is possible that your neck or back pain is related to another spinal condition, such as degenerative disc disease or spinal stenosis.
 Similar to the nonsurgical alternatives for kyphoplasty, conservative treatments can often help manage the symptoms for most spinal conditions.

-However, if chronic neck or back pain persists even after weeks or months of these methods, a physician may discuss surgery with you.
+However, if chronic neck or back pain persists even after weeks or months of these methods, a doctor may discuss the possibility of spine surgery with you.
 Laser Spine Institute offers a minimally invasive alternative to traditional open back surgery.
-The surgeons at Laser Spine Institute use minimally invasive surgical techniques to access the spine and decompress nerves with smaller incisions that spare muscles and reduce recovery time^ compared to traditional open back surgery.
+The surgeons at Laser Spine Institute use muscle-sparing techniques to access the spine and decompress nerves with a small incision, helping to reduce recovery time^ compared to traditional open back surgery.